 The 3D printer can print PLA, ABS and flexible filaments like TPU, and with WiFi connectivity as well as a USB port you can print remotely online, or offline using a USB.
 The portable and movable touchscreen used to operate the printer looks and acts like a smartphone, simplifying your workflow and making it easy to control and manage projects.

-Moreover, the filament run out detector will automatically pause so you can load more filament and resume where you left off, and the Snapmaker will also save your progress in the event of a power outage.
+Moreover, the filament run out detector automatically pauses your print when you run out, giving you time to load more filament and resume without ruining your print, Snapmaker Original also saves your progress in the event of a power outage.

 The CNC machine can carve designs on walnut, PCB woods, as well as carbon fiber sheets, acrylic and hardwood.
 A key upgrade on the 2.0 is the increased speed, meaning that larger projects can be created in record time.